rebeccachoo/react-movie-collection/README.md

 # React - Movie Selection

 This single page show movie posters and information and you can choose any movie you like.
 For styles, it is using styled-components.
-And it uses context and reducer.<br /><br /><br />
+And it uses context and reducer for managing selected movies information.
+The context file's name is MovieContext.js in src file.<br /><br /><br />

 | Feature | Description |
 | -----: | :----------- |